bug-ops/vkteams-bot/crates/vkteams-bot-cli/docs/COMPLETION.md

 Shell completion allows you to use the Tab key to automatically complete commands, subcommands, options, and arguments.
 This makes the CLI faster and more convenient to use by reducing typing and helping you discover available commands.

+The VK Teams Bot CLI generates completions at runtime using the actual command structure, ensuring they are always up-to-date and accurate.

 ## Supported Shells

 The VK Teams Bot CLI supports completion for the following shells: